MehdiAbbanaBennani/continual-learning-ogdplus/README.md

 ## Reproducibility
 In order to replicate the results of the paper, please refer to the scripts provided in the scripts directory.
-The production scripts have a prefix *prod*.
+- The production scripts have a prefix *prod*.
-The ablation studies scripts have a prefix *ablation*.
+- The ablation studies scripts have a prefix *ablation*.
-The grid search scripts have a prefix *gs*.
+- The grid search scripts have a prefix *gs*.

 ## Questions/ Bugs
 - For questions or bugs, please feel free to contact me or to raise an issue on Github :)

 ## Licence
+### Continual-Learning-Benchmark
 A substantial part of this source code was initially forked from the repository [GT-RIPL/Continual-Learning-Benchmark ](https://github.com/GT-RIPL/Continual-Learning-Benchmark).
-The associated Licence is also provided in the root directory.
+The corresponding Licence is also provided in the root directory.
  The work related to the original source code is the following :
  ```
 @inproceedings{Hsu18_EvalCL,